Contents

 Frequently Asked Questions

-Analysing Cambridge International’s IGCSE results, the IGCSEs with the highest percentage of top grades in 2024 were:
+Analysing Cambridge International’s November 2025 IGCSE results (opens in a new tab), the IGCSEs with the highest percentage of top grades were:

 Which IGCSE Exam Board Is The Easiest?